 Words that end in "Y" almost always end in "IES" when they are plural.
 "Remedy --> Remedies"

 You should almost always avoid using symbols like "&" for "and."
 The convention is to write out AND.
-The same is true for @ for "at" unless you are giving a website URL.
+The same is true for @ for "at" unless you are giving an e-mail address.
 The only exception to this rule is the dollar sign "$."
 It is acceptable to write "$250" rather than "two hundred and fifty dollars" or "250 dollars."

 Redundancies: Redundancies are very common in writing.
 We often don't think about them.
 The rule of thumb is if you say it once it is not necessary to say it again.
 So avoid phrases like "past history."
 There isn't a "future history" so "past history" is redundant.
 If you write, "Steve is rich.
 He has a lot of money."
 Well, yes, being rich means one has a lot of money.
 Get rid of one of those sentences.
 This sometimes confounds professional writers, so don't despair.
 Something is also redundant if one word is understood by another word (that sounds weird, so here's the explanation).
 For instance, "Bill nodded his head."
 One can only "nod" one's "head."
 You can simply say "Bill nodded" without losing clarity.
 One of the most common redundancies is "going to go."
 This one really doesn't make sense, but we all use it.
 "I'm going to go to the store."
 Write "I'm going to the store" or "I will be going to the store."